aleskalfas/bee-supervisor-poc/README.md

 # 🐝 Bee Supervisor

+> [!WARNING]
+> This POC was transformed into project with own repo https://github.com/i-am-bee/beeai-supervisor.

 A proof-of-concept implementation of a multi-agent task management system that demonstrates hierarchical agent coordination and task based on [BeeAI Framework](https://i-am-bee.github.io/bee-agent-framework#/) ❤️.

 ## 🚀 Running the Project